jimburton/hordle/README.md

 import           Data.Set (Set)
 import qualified Data.Set as S

-data CharInfo = Green Int          -- ^ Char is at this index.
+data CharInfo = Green (Set Int)    -- ^ Char is definitely at these indices.
                 | Yellow (Set Int) -- ^ Char is in the target word but not at any of these positions.
                 | Black            -- ^ Char is not in the target word.
                 deriving (Show, Eq)